 (3) The responsibilities of any persons or authorities to which the scheme relates.

+(4) Requiring the preparation and approval of documents ancillary to the carrying out of a scheme.

+[Clause 13 amended by No. 28 of 2010 s.
+68.]

 14. Application for review

 Where a discretionary power is vested by the scheme in the responsible authority, the conferral on a person aggrieved by the exercise of the power of a right to apply to the State Administrative Tribunal for a review of the exercise of the power.